-Running on 28th April, 26th May, 23rd June, 7th & 21st July, 4th & 18th August, 1st September 2020 - Departing from York, Normanton, Wakefield Kirkgate, Leeds (Central Station) and Skipton View Journey
+Running Thursdays on 6th and 20th June, 11th July, 8th August, 5th and 19th September, 3rd October 2024.
+Departing from York, Normanton, Wakefield Westgate, Leeds (Central Station) Keighley and Skipton View Journey

 From the comfort of your seat in some of the oldest working carriages in operation today, your adventure begins!
 Some of these carriages served throughout the golden age of rail, some featured in the Harry Potter movies and have all been lovingly restored.
-These traditional carriages will be hauled by diesel for the first part of the journey, then from Hellifield/Carnforth the steam engine pulls the train to Carlisle.
+These traditional carriages will be hauled by diesel for the first part of the journey, then from Hellifield the steam engine pulls the train to Carlisle.
 The train stops in historic border city of Carlisle in Cumbria for a break of around 2 hours.
 Stroll between the Castle and Cathedral or perhaps visit the famous Tullie House Museum - you will be surrounded by great places to shop, eat or be entertained, the perfect way to spend an afternoon.
-The return trip is via the Settle to Carlisle line, England's most scenic railway.

 First opening to passengers in 1876, the Settle - Carlisle line takes in 20 viaducts, 14 tunnels and countless beautiful vistas along its 72 mile track.
 This historic line travels across the stunning Pennine hills, showcasing the English countryside at its best.